 In addition to this Granada television production there are two other opera versions of the Carol on video.
-The 1978 version was sung in Welsh and was first broadcast on the Welsh network HTV on Christmas Day.
-The 1962 opera was in English like Musgrave’s work and debuted on British television but was later shown on PBS in the United States.
+The 1978 version was first broadcast on the Welsh network HTV on Christmas Day.
+The 1962 opera debuted on British television but was later shown on PBS in the United States.

 Anglia Television’s A Christmas Carol (1970) – This is a very nice change of pace for viewers weary of more familiar approaches to the Carol.
 Paul Honeyman, who also served as producer, reads aloud from a very slimmed-down version of the Dickens story while a series of beautiful watercolor paintings of scenes from the tale are shown on-screen.
 The paintings were the work of the artist John Worsley.

 A Christmas Carol Ballet (1993) – As with the opera versions mentioned above the familiarity of the Carol makes this presentation fun even for people who don’t like ballet.
 The Northern Ballet Theatre performs a beautiful and touching rendition of the holiday classic.
 The music and dancing stay with you, as do the eerie segments set during the visit of the Ghost of Christmas Yet to Come.